samlown/restfulness/README.md

 ### The Rack Way

-If you're using Restfulness as a standalone project, we recommend using a rack extension like [Shotgun](https://github.com/rtomayko/shotgun).
+If you're using Restfulness as a standalone project, we recommend using a rack extension like [Shotgun](https://github.com/rtomayko/shotgun) to automatically reload on changes.

 ## Writing Tests